carlos-marin1742/dsc-phase-3-project/README.md

 ![](ROC_CURVE.png)
 For KNN, Decision Trees, and Random Forests Models, and Logistic Regression
 - Calculated accuracy using the confusion matrix
-For Decision Trees only, provide feature importance to see which features played a role in customer turnover/customer retention
+- Evaluated Precison, Recall, and f1 score of each model For Random Forests only, provide feature importance to see which features played a role in customer turnover/customer retention

 ## Results